Provide life-saving care as a Paramedic.

 The degree can be completed in two years for students who attend classes full time.
 This course will be blended-learning allowing the education track to be “worker friendly”.
 There will be lab sessions, clinical sessions and lecture sessions throughout the course.

 This program is administered by Owensboro Community and Technical College (OCTC).
-The Associate in Applied Science Degree in Emergency Medical Services – Paramedic will be awarded by OCTC and taught at ECTC.
+The Associate in Applied Science (AAS) degree in Emergency Medical Services – Paramedic will be awarded by OCTC and taught at ECTC.
 Find more information about OCTC's Emergency Medical Services Program on the OCTC website.